paper-leaf/alton/README.md

 ## What is scrollJacking? ##
 scrollJacking is meant to provide options for those times when full page scroll doesn't make sense.
 We've added the option for having a header and footer area that you can scroll to, and also a featured-header single scroll.

+## Compatibility ##
+This plugin has been tested on IE8+.
+With jQuery 1.7+.
+Anything less and you're on your own.

 ## Quick start ##
 ### Featured Scroll ###
 The Idea behind featured scroll is that you have a header and footer section with a featured area of projects or something in the middle.